ffsouza/python_glcmFeature/README.md

 Both of these ways has been implemented in the .py file.

 glcmFeatureExtend.py -> addes chage of step size into 10 by 10 window with different angles

+glcmAnalysis.py-> presents codes for analyzing testPattern images.
+It will eventually help to naroow down how to inturprete the results of GLCM.
+A ppt presentation is also presented here to quantify the results of GLCM analysis. (glcmTutorialGraph)